Little Rock, Arkansas: 2010 census

+Metropolitan area

+The 2020 U.S. Census population estimate for the Little Rock-North Little Rock-Conway, AR Metropolitan Statistical Area was 748,031.
+The MSA covers the following counties: Pulaski, Faulkner, Grant, Lonoke, Perry, and Saline.
+The largest cities are Little Rock, North Little Rock, Conway, Jacksonville, Benton, Sherwood, Cabot, Maumelle, and Bryant.

 Crime

 In the late 1980s, Little Rock experienced a 51% increase in murder arrests of children under 17, and a 40% increase among 18- to 24-year-olds.
 From 1988 to 1992, murder arrests of youths under 18 increased by 256%.
 By the end of 1992, Little Rock reached a record of 61 homicides, but in 1993 surpassed it with 76.
-It was one of the highest per-capita homicide rates in the country, placing Little Rock fifth in Money Magazine's 1994 list of most dangerous cities.
+It was one of the highest per-capita homicide rates in the country, placing Little Rock fifth in Money magazine's 1994 list of most dangerous cities.
 In July 2017, a shootout occurred at the Power Ultra Lounge nightclub in downtown Little Rock; although there were no deaths, 28 people were injured and one hospitalized.
 In 2021, Little Rock saw a decrease in most violent crime, but a 24% increase in homicides from 2020.
 The 65 homicides were the third-most on record in the city.
 Little Rock set a new record of 81 homicides in 2022.